 This subject enables students to develop their food production and textile skills.
-They investigate different types of cooking equipment and the effects each of them have on the final outcome of the finished product.
+They investigate different types of cooking methods and the effects each of them have on the final outcome of the finished product.

 Students start to develop skills in working with design briefs which they have to solve individually.
-Students also utilise the sewing machines to construct a textiles project that reflects more advanced processes such as appliqué and lining.
+Students also utilise the sewing machines to construct a textiles project that reflects more advanced processes such as appliqué, lining and inserting a zipper.